shoemarw/gpu_greedy_triangulation/README.md

 run ./tri <filename of file made by gen> to triangulate a point set with the serial algorithm.

 run ./par <filename of file made by gen> <number of blocks> <number of threads per block> to triangulate a point set with our GPU implementation.
 Uses the specified number of blocks and threads per block.

+use bash to run experiments.sh to reproduce our results.